kown7/sltoo/docs/traceability/rmtoo-Traceability.md

 \centering
 ![](../assets/images/excel-ex.png){ width=75% }

-\note{Simply use the excel sheet as long as no documents or verification tasks are necessary}
+\note{Simply use the excel sheet as long as no documents or verification tasks are necessary

+Stepping stone for requirements tracking
+}

 ## Excel Workflow (II) – Distribution